Introduction

 At a Glance

-A specialist programme integrating teaching of dental technology, on and off campus, with on-line learning which will educate and train students to be Dental Technicians.
+A specialist programme integrating teaching of dental technology, in your work place and on campus, with on-line learning designed to educate and train students to be Dental Technicians.
 On qualifying with the DipHE in Dental Technology, you will be eligible to register with the General Dental Council (GDC) to practise as dental technicians and to use that title.
 Dental technicians manufacture, repair and advise on custom-made dental appliances under the prescription of a dentist or other qualified Dental Care Professional.

 Upon completion of the programme you will understand the role of a dental care professional, the anatomy, physiology and human disease relevant to dental technology as well as biomaterials and technical aspects related to fixed and removable prostheses and orthodontic appliances.
 The programme offers you the opportunity to study whilst employed as a trainee dental technician in a registered dental laboratory.
 This facilitates learning and removes the need to re-locate.